 There are few things as striking as the glistening white sands in southern New Mexico, so stop here to experience this vast field of dunes yourself.

-White Sands National Monument is the world’s largest gypsum dune field, which spans 275 square miles.
-Start your adventure at the monument’s historic visitor center.
+White Sands National Park is the world’s largest gypsum dune field, which spans 275 square miles.
+It’s also one of our newest national parks, having transitioned from monument to park in 2019.
+Start your adventure at the park’s historic visitor center.
 Housed in the 1930s-era Pueblo Revival building are interactive exhibits, information on daily activities and a great film A Land in Motion to orient you.
 You’ll find the White Sands Trading Co. in there as well, which sells snacks, sandwiches and drinks.